Are we abusing self-care?

 Photo by Jon Tyson on Unsplash

-As I navigated this concept of self-help for mental wellness, I realized that healthy self-care is balancing our inward and outward care.
-What is inward and outward care?
-Inward care is the care we practice for ourselves while outward care is expressing our care for others through mindfulness.
+As I navigated this landscape of self-help and mental wellness, I realized that healthy self-care requires a balance between inward care and outward care.
+Inward care is what we do for ourselves.
+Outward care is how we care for others through mindfulness and empathy.

 Beyond Polish